jschauma/xpipe/README.md

 	   <logfile xpipe -n 1000 -J % /bin/sh -c "gzip >%.gz"

 EXIT STATUS
+     The xpipe command exits with a value of 0 if no error occurs.

+     If the -c flag is passed, xpipe will exit with an integer value repre- senting the total number of invocations of the utility that failed.

-     The xpipe utility exits with a value of 0 if no error occurs.
-If utility cannot be found, xpipe exits with a value of 127; if utility cannot be executed, xpipe exits with a value of 126; if utility terminated because of a signal, xpipe exits with a value of 125.
+     If the -c was not passed, then any failure in the execution of the utility leads to the termination of xpipe.
+That is, if the utility can- not be found, xpipe exits with a value of 127; if utility cannot be exe- cuted, xpipe exits with a value of 126; if utility terminated because of a signal, xpipe exits with a value of 125.
 If any other error occurs, xpipe exits with a value of 1.

 SEE ALSO